athenasaurav/gender-identifier-ML/README.md

 # Gender-Identifier-ML
-Deep learning for gender identification written in keras and opencv
+Deep learning for gender identification from facial images written in keras and opencv

 <h2>Sample output</h2>